CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/PortfolioManagement/Endavu.md

 ### 2.6.
 Are there any significant couplings in my portfolio?

-##How much market risk is in my portfolio?
+## 3. How much market risk is in my portfolio?

-## How much liquidity risk is in my portfolio?
+## 4. How much liquidity risk is in my portfolio?

-## General portfolio management
+## 5. General portfolio management